 Over the past couple of years, we have sold off some of our rental properties and moved that money into truly passive commercial crowdfunded real estate.
 In addition to not having to take maintenance calls from tenants, I also like the diversification across asset type and location provided by crowdfunding.- Andrew Herrig @ Wealthy Nickel

-Like any investment, there are risks that you should know about.
+Like all types of investments, there are risks that you should know about.

-Before making any investment, stocks or crowdfund real estate, Riley Adams recommends knowing the potential risks.
+Before making any investments, stocks, bonds, or crowdfund real estate, Riley Adams recommends knowing the potential risks.
 Each platform produces an offering circular that is like an index fund prospectus.
 It states how your cash will be invested and the potential risks.

 Know the consequences of what should happen were the company to go under while you have money invested.
 Do your due diligence to understand what could happen to your money in illiquid investments which do not have active market.- Riley Adams @ Young and the Invested